rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-file-management.md

 boot system stack....
 ```

-!!! tip "To save the output of `show file`, pipe it into the `save` command.
+!!! tip "To save the output of `show file`, pipe it into the `save` command."

     ```shell
     DellEMC# show command-history | save flash://command-history.txt